 Equal Justice Works Law School Membership

-Equal Justice Works member law schools have access to valuable resources and programs that help students and alumni pursue a public interest legal career.
-By joining or renewing membership, your school will become part of a public interest community that includes 200 law schools across the country.
+Law school members have access to valuable public interest resources and programs.
+By joining or renewing, your school will be part of a community of 200 law schools from across the country.

 A list of current member schools can be found here.

 Equal Justice Works member law schools and their students receive access to our:

 - Post-graduate fellowships that in 2012 are providing 176 law school graduates with opportunities to work in public interest law.

 - AmeriCorps JD program that is providing 360 law students the opportunity to earn an education award while gaining hands-on legal experience this year.